Adventure is worthwhile in itself.Amelia Earhart

 Bring comfortable shoes

-This is one of my most important travel tips: invest in a good pair of shoes!
+One of my most important travel tips is to invest in a good pair of shoes!
 You'll be doing a lot of walking, so you'll want a comfortable pair of shoes that can handle all the sightseeing.
-I like to bring both a pair of sneakers and a pair of flats so I have options depending on the weather.
+I like to bring a pair of sneakers and a pair of flats, so I have options depending on the weather.

 Chucks look cool, but they are not the best walking shoes.
 I learned that hard way in Berlin.
 Luckily I had another pair of shoes which now are part of my travel wardrobe.